Skip to content

 You can then use the Sequencer Faucet to fund the account you just created using the account address.

-Run the local Astria components against the Remote Sequencer
+Run the local Astria services against the Remote Sequencer

 Run the local Astria components against the remote sequencer: